 This is a plain indication of God's righteous judgment so that you will be considered worthy of the kingdom of God, for which indeed you are suffering.2 Thessalonians 1:5(NASB)

-The Thessalonian believers had been fed some false information from a bogus letter, which they mistakenly thought was from Paul.
-They were undergoing increasingly intense persecution at the time, and started to fear that they had somehow missed the rapture, about which Paul spoke in his earlier letter.
-They feared that they were in the middle of the great tribulation!
+The Thessalonian believers had been fed some false information from a bogus letter which they mistakenly thought was from Paul.
+They were undergoing increasingly intense persecution and started to fear that they had somehow missed the Rapture, about which Paul spoke in his earlier letter.
+They feared that they were in the middle of the Great Tribulation!

-None of us like it when suffering and persecution knocks on our door, and we can start to wonder if God is punishing us for some wrongdoing or lack of commitment..
-And so Paul wrote this second epistle, to these faithful believers at Thessalonica, to allay their fears, and encourage them in their Christian life.
+None of us likes it when suffering and persecution knocks on our door, and we can start to wonder if God is punishing us for some wrongdoing or lack of commitment.
+And so Paul wrote this second epistle to these faithful believers at Thessalonica, to allay their fears and encourage them in their Christian life.

-If these Christians felt that they had missed the rapture, because they had not been 'spiritual' enough, Paul removed their fears, by telling them that he boasted to other churches about their exemplary spiritual growth, and their patient endurance in the midst of the severe suffering, through which they were going.
+If these Christians felt that they had missed the Rapture, because they had not been 'spiritual' enough, Paul removed their fears by telling them that he boasted to other churches about their exemplary spiritual growth and their patient endurance in the midst of the severe suffering which they were going through.

-The Thessalonians needed to stand on the many precious promises of God, which are 'Yes' and 'AMEN', in Christ Jesus our Lord.
-Paul had already assured them in his earlier letter, that by God's grace, "we have been delivered from the wrath to come' and that by His grace, "we have been appointed to obtain salvation'.
-He had already assured them that 'we are children of light' and that 'we have been blessed with the gift and pledge of the Holy Spirit' that “we are chosen in Christ' - that we are “not in darkness' and “that it is God Who works within each one of us.'
+The Thessalonians needed to stand on the many precious promises of God, which are 'Yes' and 'Amen', in Christ Jesus our Lord.
+Paul had already assured them in his earlier letter, that by God's grace, "we have been delivered from the wrath to come," and that by His grace, "we have been appointed to obtain salvation."

-They needed to be reminded that our faithful God has promised to “sanctify each one of us wholly and completely - spirit, soul and body' and that before the Day of the Lord and the great tribulation, “the Lord Himself will descend from heaven with a shout, with the voice of the archangel and with the trumpet of God.
-On that day the dead in Christ will rise first.. and then we who are alive and remain, will be caught up together with them in the clouds, to meet the Lord in the air - and so we shall always be with the Lord:'
+They needed to be reminded - and comforted in the knowledge that our faithful God has promised to sanctify each one of us wholly and completely - spirit, soul, and body, and that before the Day of the Lord and the Great Tribulation, the Lord Himself will descend from heaven with a shout, with the voice of the archangel and with the trumpet of God.
+On that day the dead in Christ will rise first and then we who are alive and remain, will be caught up together with them in the clouds, to meet the Lord in the air - and so we shall always be with the Lord.

-These are many of the words of comfort that Paul had already shared with these dear believers, in his earlier epistle, in order to reassure then.. and he also had taught that the suffering and persecution we undergo, is for Christ's sake, for we are “identified with Christ, in His sufferings'.
+These are many of the words of comfort and consolation that Paul had already shared with these dear believers in his earlier letter.
+But because of the suffering they were going through, he needed to remind them of things he had already taught them that the suffering or persecution we endure in this life is for Christ's sake, for we are 'identified with Christ, in His sufferings'.

-The child of God Who lives for Christ, is the one who will suffer for righteousness sake.
-But suffering is often an indication of God's righteous judgment, and wise child-training, so that we will be considered worthy of the kingdom of God, which is a reason that we suffer in this fallen world.
+The child of God Who lives for Christ is the one who will suffer for righteousness’ sake.
+But suffering is often an indication of God's righteous 'judgment', and wise child-training.
+Just as Jesus identified with US, and suffered for righteousness’ sake, so we are identified with HIM and will suffer for righteousness’ sake - so that we will be considered worthy of the kingdom of God, which is a reason that we suffer in this fallen world.

-Heavenly Father, thank You for the words of encouragement that are found in Your word.
-Lord there are times that I consider that the bad things that happen to me are because You are angry with me.. and yet I come to understand that just as Christ suffered for righteousness sake, I too am identified with Him, in His suffering, during my sojourn on earth.
-Help me to see more clearly that by patiently enduring the suffering, is honouring to Your name, and helps to equip me for my role in the coming kingdom of God.
-Give me the mind of Christ, I pray, and teach me to endure suffering with patience and humility - until that glorious day when You come in the clouds to take us to be with Yourself, forever.
-This I ask in Jesus name, AMEN.
+Heavenly Father, thank You for the words of encouragement that are found in Scripture.
+Lord, there are times that I consider that the bad things that happen to me are because You are angry with me and yet I come to understand that just as Christ suffered for righteousness’ sake, I too am identified with Him, in His suffering, during my sojourn on earth.
+Help me to see more clearly that by patiently enduring suffering is honouring to Your name, and helps to equip me for my role in the coming kingdom of God.
+Give me the mind of Christ, I pray, and teach me to endure suffering with patience and humility, until that glorious day when You come in the clouds to take us to be with Yourself, forever.
+This I ask in Jesus' name, AMEN.